-- If you are concerned that we have violated your privacy rights or you disagree with a decision we made about access to your records, you may contact the HIPAA Privacy Officer, Chuck Smerglia, at the Gila Health Resources and/or to the Office of Civil Rights.
+- If you are concerned that we have violated your privacy rights or you disagree with a decision we made about access to your records, you may contact the HIPAA Privacy Officer, at Gila Health Resources and/or to the Office of Civil Rights.
 Your complaint to the Office of Civil Rights must be submitted either on paper or electronically.
 Your complaint must be filed within 180 days from the date that you either knew or should have known that your privacy was violated.
 The Office of Civil Rights may waive this 180-day time limit if good cause is shown.
-To obtain the electronic address to file a complaint with the Office of Civil Rights, you may contact the Chuck Smerglia, HIPAA Privacy Officer, at (928) 865-7550.
+To obtain the electronic address to file a complaint with the Office of Civil Rights, you may contact Rick Miller, HIPAA Privacy Officer, at: (928) 865-7548.

 P.O.
 Box 218